JSku-Systems/MRI-Fista-TV-Reconstruction/README.md

 # MRI Reconstruction with FISTA–TV and FastAPI Deployment

-This project implements a classical compressed‑sensing MRI reconstruction workflow and shows how an exploratory computational imaging pipeline can be organised into a structured software system.
+This project implements a classical compressed‑sensing MRI reconstruction workflow and shows how a notebook-based reconstruction pipeline is extended into a deployable software system.
 Notebook 1 develops the reconstruction method, beginning with controlled phantom experiments and extending to clinical validation using a FISTA–TV solver.
 Notebook 2 builds on this foundation by packaging the reconstruction logic into a modular software architecture with a programmatic interface, API service, and containerised execution environment.

 ## Notebook 1 — Compressed Sensing MRI Reconstruction (Phases 1–3)